Orange-OpenSource/hurl/packages/hurl/README.md

 HTTP/* 200
 ```

-will follow redirection only for the second entry.
+will follow a redirection only for the second entry.

 Option | Description
  --- | ---
-<a href="#cacert" id="cacert"><code>--cacert</code></a> | Tells curl to use the specified certificate file to verify the peer.<br/>The file may contain multiple CA certificates.<br/>The certificate(s) must be in PEM format.<br/>Normally curl is built to use a default file for this, so this option is typically used to alter that default file.<br/>
+<a href="#cacert" id="cacert"><code>--cacert</code></a> | Specifies the certificate file for peer verification.
+The file may contain multiple CA certificates and must be in PEM format.<br/>Normally curl is built to use a default file for this, so this option is typically used to alter that default file.<br/>
 <a href="#color" id="color"><code>--color</code></a> | Colorize Output<br/>
 <a href="#compressed" id="compressed"><code>--compressed</code></a> | Request a compressed response using one of the algorithms br, gzip, deflate and automatically decompress the content.<br/>
 <a href="#connect-timeout" id="connect-timeout"><code>--connect-timeout &lt;seconds&gt;</code></a> | Maximum time in seconds that you allow Hurl's connection to take.<br/><br/>See also [`-m, --max-time`](#max-time) option.<br/>